 Suggested by Offbeat Greece

 Located in Central Greece, Meteora is one of those places that you see once and never forget.
-The unique scenery scattered with huge sandstone pillars and boulders is only one reason why Meteora is one of the best places to visit in Greece.
+The unique scenery scattered with huge sandstone pillars and boulders is only one reason why Meteora is one of the top places to visit in Greece.
 The real surprise comes from the manmade buildings on top of some of these vertical rocks, the monasteries of Meteora.
 This UNESCO-Heritage site is the second-largest Christian Orthodox complex in Greece, after Mount Athos.
 Built between the 14th and the 16th century, only six of the 23 monasteries are erect today.
 Although they look inaccessible, the monasteries aren’t that hard to reach, provided that you are prepared to climb some hundreds of stairs.
 If you aren’t that fit or you have mobility issues, you’ll still be able to visit the monastery of Agios Stefanos, thanks to the stone bridge that connects it to the main road.

 Although you can visit Meteora during a one day trip from Athens, Thessaloniki, or the Olympic Riviera, it’s best to book accommodation for one night in Kastraki or Kalabaka.
 This will allow you to enjoy a magnificent sunset landscape.
 In addition, you’ll be able to get to visit the monasteries early in the morning, before the arrival of the countless tourist buses.